thingsboard/thingsboard.github.io/_includes/docs/user-guide/ui/widget-actions.md

 - Select "Action cell button" action source;
 - Input a name for the action and select an icon that will represent a button.
 With this icon, action will be performed;
 - Select a "Navigate to new dashboard state" action type from the "Action" drop-down menu;
-- After choosing an action type, the drop-down menu "Target dashboard state" appears.
+- After choosing an action type, the "Target dashboard state" drop-down menu appears.
 Select a previously [created state](/docs/{{docsPrefix}}user-guide/dashboards/#states) you'd like to be transitioned to;
 - When the desired state has been selected, click the "Add" button at the bottom of the "Add action" window;
 - Now in the "Actions" window, you can see the configured action, so you can double-check the action source, icon, and action type.
 Click "Save", and then click "Apply" to save the widget settings.
 - Save the dashboard by clicking "Save" in the upper right corner of the dashboard page.

 {% include images-gallery.html imageCollection="action-cell-button-1" %}

-As you see, opposite each entity name is an action cell button.
-By clicking this button the action will be executed, namely transition to the chosen state.
+As you can see, there is an action cell button next to each entity name.
+By clicking this button, the corresponding action will be executed, namely transitioning to the chosen state.

 {% include images-gallery.html imageCollection="action-cell-button-2" %}

 #### Widget header button

 The "Widget header button" action source adds an action button in the header of the widget.
 Clicking this button executes an action.
 This button is responsible for the whole widget, not for separate entities.
 The widget header button is the most commonly used action source, and it can be found in all widgets.
-To configure the _Widget header button_ action source, you should:
+To configure the _Widget header button_ action source, you should follow these steps:

 We assume that you have already added [a new state](/docs/{{docsPrefix}}user-guide/dashboards/#states) to the dashboard and familiarized yourself with the "[Add action](#add-action)" step and know how to do it.
 Therefore, we will proceed directly to the action configuration step.